dsg-uwaterloo/serverless2023/README.md

 * Papers due: ~~22 June 2023, midnight EST~~ 30 June 2023, midnight EST
 * Author notification: ~~15 July 2023~~ 30 July 2023
-* Camera-ready: ~~22 July 2023,~~ midnight EST 7 August 2023
+* Camera-ready: ~~22 July 2023,~~ midnight EST 9 August 2023

 ### Proceedings

-The Workshop Proceedings will be online, following VLDB 2023 process for all workshops.
+There will be a joint proceedings of most VLDB 2023 workshops and SDA papers will be included in it.
+The proceedings will be published as part of CEUR-WS.

 ### Organizers
 * M. Tamer Özsu, University of Waterloo (tamer.ozsu@uwaterloo.ca)